 - 5.10 How many watts do you need for outdoor speakers?

 Bose SoundLink Revolve Plus

-The SoundLink Revolve Plus is the ultimate offering in the Bluetooth speaker market in 2018.
+The SoundLink Revolve Plus is the ultimate offering in the Bluetooth speaker currently in the market.
 Bose is one of the best-known speaker brands in the world and the company has successfully brought their A game to when making their Bluetooth Speakers.
 With the SoundLink Revolve Plus, you get the most valued features in a Bluetooth speaker met with impeccable standards.

 It also comes equipped with IPX4 water-resistance, AUX input, 16 hours of battery life, effective 360 degrees sound, easy portability through the handle and a classy design.
 The 360 degree sound is exceptionally good with equal and powerful sound the whole way around.

 With this excellence does come a higher price tag of $300 and given the cheap nature of many Bluetooth speakers, it will be preferable in many instances to go with a cheap option under $50.
 Another con would be some distortion at maximum volume, although this is unlikely to be a big problem as this speaker goes pretty darn loud.